Skip to main content

 I want to be clear that I am not arguing against SaaS.
 It is often exactly the right choice.
 The question is knowing when.

 Use SaaS when the capability is not your competitive advantage.
 If you need email delivery, use SendGrid or Postmark.
+For a deeper look at when custom SaaS development pays off, the cost guide covers the build economics.
 If you need video conferencing, use Google Meet or Zoom.
 If you need basic HR management, use Personio or BambooHR.
 These are commodity capabilities.
 Building custom replacements for them is a waste of engineering capacity.

 Use SaaS when you are pre-product-market fit.
 Before you understand your exact requirements, buying flexibility is worth the higher per-unit cost.
 SaaS tools let you iterate on process without committing to a technical architecture.
 Once you know what you actually need — precisely, not approximately — then the custom build conversation becomes productive.